MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 1: List resource groups to be deleted

-1. At the top of the [Azure portal](https://portal.azure.com) page, select the **Cloud Shell** icon to open Cloud Shell pane, and choose Bash as the shell.
+1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon to start a Bash session in Cloud Shell.

 1. In the Cloud Shell pane, run the following command to set the value of the variable `RESOURCE_GROUP_PREFIX` to the prefix of the name of the resource group containing the resources you provisioned in this lab: